 The study of English develops children’s ability to speak confidently and clearly, listen attentively, and read and write for a range of purposes.

-The subject is timetabled and taught discreetly, however literacy skills are cross curricular so opportunities to use and develop them are embedded all curriculum areas.
+The subject is timetabled and taught discreetly, however literacy skills are cross curricular and linked into appropriate novels, so opportunities to use and develop them are embedded all curriculum areas.

 Speaking and Listening

 We want all our children to be confident communicators from the start of their school journey.
 So starting in Foundation Stage, we ensure the children have access to a language rich environment, with ample opportunities to develop the ability to express themselves clearly and confidently.
 This focus continues in Key Stage 1 where children regularly take part in small group work that requires discussion and collaboration, as well as drama and role play activities.
 In Key Stage 2 children continue to develop their ability to communicate effectively within a team and experience range of drama activities, which require them to speak in different contexts, considering their audience and the purpose of their speech.